sarahhelgen/their-two-cents/README.md

 Duration: 2 week sprint

 Created a recommendation management application, Their Two Cents, using React, Redux, and Redux Sagas.
 A user can login and view recommendations given to them by friends and family so they don't forget!
 Recommendations are organized by four categories: media, business, product, and other.
 There are additional views to add a recommendation by category and add some notes, as well as a favorites page so the user can save their favorite recommendations all in one place.
 Recommendations can also be deleted.
+I had alot of fun learning Material UI basics for this application as well.

 ## Prerequisites